jina-ai/finetuner/docs/3_finetuner_in_action/3_1_text_to_text.md

 {'status': 'CREATED', 'details': 'Run submitted and awaits execution'}
 ```

-"Since some runs might take up to several hours/days, you can reconnect to your run very easily to monitor its status."
+Since some runs might take up to several hours/days, you can reconnect to your run very easily to monitor its status.
 ```python
 import finetuner